ghassbomb/ghassbomb.github.io/content/posts/notes-predictably-irrational.md

 tags:
   - Behavioral Economics
 draft: false
-summary: My notes for the book 'Predictably Irrational', a decent if not repetitive book on behavioral econ with some weirdly iffy conclusions.
+summary: Dan Ariely's book is well-put in certain parts, generally repetitive, and is prone to some more iffy conclusions.
 ---
 Full notes can be downloaded <a href="https://www.dropbox.com/s/iwyf74427k1vpyb/Notes%20-%20Predictably%20Irrational%2C%20by%20Dan%20Ariely.pdf?dl=0" target="_blank">here</a>